 As you start planning your trip to Peru, know all the facts and learn why you should consider the Salkantay option.

 This is probably the biggest question that every traveller asks when trying to figure out how to plan their Peru trip.
+How do you choose which Machu Picchu hike to do?
 Sure there’s the Inca Trail, but are other options available to you and if so, why would you pick it over the world famous one?